ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 ## indexOfAssumeSorted(arr, x)

+Returns the index of the first element with value ‘x’ (starting from 1) if it is in the array.
 If the array does not contain the searched-for value, the function returns 0.
-Returns the index of the first element with value ‘x’ (starting from 1).
-Assumes that the array is sorted in ascending order (the function uses binary search).
+Assumes that the array is sorted in ascending order (i.e., the function uses binary search).
+If the array is not sorted, results are undefined.
 If the internal array is of type Nullable, function ‘indexOf‘ will be called.

 Example: